FAQs

 What is the role/responsibility of the Centre Lead?

-Each centre has one Centre Lead and this clinician has responsibility for ensuring that the centre is adhering to the highest level of governance for research, ethics and data governance.
-The Centre Lead approves another users at the centre and can also delete cases at the centre.
-The Centre Lead and the Clinician Responsible for the case will be contacted when an eligible case is identified at the that centre for a study.
+Each centre has one Centre Lead and this clinician has the responsibility for ensuring that the centre is adhering to the highest level of governance for research, ethics and data management.
+The Centre Lead approves other users at the centre and can also delete cases at the centre.
+The Centre Lead and the Clinician Responsible (see below) for the case shall be contacted when an eligible case is identified at the centre for a study.

 What is the role/responsibility of the Responsible Clinician?

 The Responsible Clinician is the clinician who has the overall clinical responsibility for managing the day to day care of the case and who is usually responsible for initiating the recruitment process for that case.
-In addition to the Centre Lead, this Clinician when a case under their care is identified at that centre for a study.
+In addition to the Centre Lead, the Responsible Clinician shall be contacted when a case under their care is identified at that centre for a study.

 Create an Account